ForkKILLET/5d-chess-renderer/README.md

     lightRectangle: 0xE2E5F7,             //Color for light rectangles of checkered background
     lightStripeBlack: 0xBCB6CE,           //Color for black side stripes on light rectangles of the checkered background
     lightStripeWhite: 0xE5EEF6,           //Color for white side stripes on light rectangles of the checkered background
+    lightStripePast: 0x999999,            //Color for past side stripes on light rectangles of the checkered background
     darkRectangle: 0xCED4F1,              //Color for dark rectangles of the checkered background
     darkStripeBlack: 0xAFA3BD,            //Color for black side stripes on dark rectangles of the checkered background
-    darkStripeWhite: 0xDDE5F4,            //Color for white side stripes on dark rectangles of the checkered background },
+    darkStripeWhite: 0xDDE5F4,            //Color for white side stripes on dark rectangles of the checkered background
+    darkStripePast: 0x888888,             //Color for past side stripes on dark rectangles of the checkered background },
   board: {
     whiteBorder: 0xdddddd,                //Tint for white board borders